Conduit (The X-Files): Plot

 Kevin's code is revealed to be part of a Defense Department satellite transmission.
-NSA agents ransack the Morris household, looking for any other documentation that might supposedly compromise national security.
-After the Morrises are taken into custody (which causes Darlene to lose her trust in Mulder and Scully) Mulder examines the charred roof of their RV, prompting him to head to Lake Okobogee.
+NSA agents ransack the Morris household, looking for any other material that might supposedly compromise national security.
+After the Morrises are taken into NSA custody, Mulder examines the charred roof of their RV, prompting him to head to Lake Okobogee.
 There, the agents discover sand turned to glass and a burned tree line, indicating the presence of a massive heat source.
-Upon encountering some white wolves, Mulder and Scully find Greg Randall's body in a shallow grave.
+Upon encountering some white wolves, Mulder and Scully find Greg's body in a shallow grave.

-On his person, they find a note in Greg's wallet that eventually leads Mulder and Scully to conclude that it was Tessa, not Ruby, who was pregnant.
+On his person, Mulder and Scully find a note in Greg's wallet that eventually leads them to conclude that it was Tessa, not Ruby, who was pregnant.
 Under interrogation, Tessa confesses to killing Greg but denies Ruby was at Lake Okobogee that night.
 The agents return to the Morris' house, and, finding it deserted, discover the binary-covered pieces of paper laid out across the living room floor, forming an image of Ruby's face.
-They return to Lake Okobogee, where they find Darlene and Kevin in the nearby woods.
+Returning to Lake Okobogee, they find Darlene and Kevin in the nearby woods.
 A motorcycle gang appears, and as Mulder hurries to rescue Kevin from their wake, Scully discovers Ruby nearby.

 Ruby is then seen in a hospital bed, with Kevin by her side.
 When questioned about her ordeal, she says she was told by an unnamed group not to say anything.
 Darlene also refuses to cooperate any further, given the ridicule that she faced after her past experiences.
 Back in Washington, Scully listens to a tape of hypnotic sessions in which Mulder recalls the night his sister vanished.
 Mulder, meanwhile, sits in a church, crying as he looks at a picture of his sister.